 The PEPPOL BIS Billing is an Electronic Data Interchange (EDI) standard format.

-In essence, this means that ATO decides which service provider will help Australian businesses connect to the PEPPOL network.
+This means that ATO decides which service provider will help Australian businesses connect to the PEPPOL network.

 Sidenote – The first requirements to start using e-invoicing for Australian businesses are;